 With subsidies to build hen houses, buy better feed, and vaccinate, a number of women are building good businesses in selling eggs,chickens, and ducks.
 The better feed leads to better eggs which command premium prices.

 We actively promote all means to continue, support, and explore the traditional arts of beautiful hand weaving, hand formed pottery fired by wood fire kiln, as well as women’s traditional arts as educators and community leaders.
 Beautifully hand made traditional pottery is available for sale by contacting HHF.

 How can you help?

-Help these women help themselves by contribute by offering business development capitol.
-Provide cut or sewn feminine hygiene pad kits and supplies for them to sew and sell.
+Help these women help themselves by contributing to business development capitol.
+Donations provide cut or sewn feminine hygiene pad kits and supplies for them to sew and sell.
 Order a beautiful piece of pottery…or come work on a HHF Trip and work with the artists to make your own.
-Learn more and donate.
+Learn more.

 Sustainable business development helps women help themselves.
 Click here to donate now.

 |Poultry business||$ 250||hen, chicks, chicken house, feed, vaccines|

 |Cooking business||$ 140||burner, pots and supplies, serving area|